-sold out Selected for 'diploidness' or fruitfulness, 'Purple Ease' has produced both high yields of tubers as well as full sets of berries to extract seeds from.
+Selected for 'diploidness' or fruitfulness, 'Purple Ease' has produced both high yields of tubers as well as full sets of berries to extract seeds from.
 As a result you will be able to continue this line of fruitful potato without ever having to purchase seed potatoes again plus grow and sell the Perennial Perpetual Diversity Potato.
-This package comes with 10 tubers of 'Purple Ease' as seen in the image as well as 1000 seeds produced from this potato which I kept separate from other potato plants to avoid cross pollination.
-I am also including another 1000 seeds from plants that have overwintered for the last decade here at my farm in southwestern Michigan which are from mixed colors and shapes.
+This package comes with 10 tubers of 'Purple Ease' as seen in the image as well as 2000 seeds which can be used to produce an even greater diversity of potatoes from what is called true seed potatoes.
+These are the same selections that overwintered here in southwestern Michigan for the last decade at my farm in southwestern Michigan.

-The history of this potato: Selected over the course of a decade of growing potatoes from seeds, I found by accident that the heirloom blue potato I was growing had set seeds.
+The history of the perennial perpetual potato: Selected over the course of a decade of growing potatoes from true seeds, I found by accident that the heirloom blue potato I was growing had set seeds.
 From there I did a grow out of this seedling line which was planted outdoors unattended to for 5 years or so.
-This live and let die philosophy was against what I normally do however I had to take a break from my farm at the time to help a family member from out of town so I did not have the time to harvest them during this time.
+This live and let go philosophy was accidental as I had to take a break from my farm at the time to help a family member with health problems.
+I did not have the time to harvest them during this time which went on for several years.
+I soon forgot about them too!
 From there I began another grow out patch from those seedlings to produce fruits and seeds only.
-I had tried other types available on the market as well but they were too disease prone here.
-Over time blights wiped out many plants quickly and winnowed out the best plants.
-For that reason I released 'Purple Ease' last year after 4 consecutive years of grow outs.
-It has been with me for 5 years and has been a good yielder as well as a constant fruiter.
-It always sets solid crops of berries in my short season.
-This year I grew the plants starting in mid June yet they still fruited very nicely with the berries ripening fully.
+I had tried other types available on the market as well but they were too disease prone here and I quickly lost those.
+Over time various blights of which I was not aware of wiped out many plants quickly and winnowed out the best plants.
+For that reason I released 'Purple Ease' in 2021 after 4 consecutive years of grow outs.
+It has been with me for 6 years and has been a good yielder as well as a constant fruiter with clean foliage that is not stunted by virus problems.
+It also always sets solid crops of berries in my short season.
+The remainder of the original patch has now been spread throughout my farm under various conditions as well as growing them in grow bags to ease my own time constraints.
+These are all selections left outside for many years and continue to grow and produce good yields despite the marginal conditions and competition from other plants near their plantings.

 To germinate: Lightly sprinkle seeds on top of the soil or media mix and lightly spray the surface of the soil.
 Seeds will sprout within one week and continue up to three weeks.
 If possible for maximum yield start plants one month prior to frost before transplanting outside.
 Can be direct seeded but needs a fine sandy soil for best results.
 Treat the seeds like tomato seeds and plant out after frost.
 Once established try leaving out a portion of the crop to test its winter hardiness.
-Winter hardy potatoes for us are ones that tend to dry down a little and can freeze without turning to mush.
+Winter hardy potatoes for me are ones that tend to dry down a little and can freeze without turning to mush.
 You can also test this by putting them in the freezer but it is not as reliable as the outside.
 Keep your eyes open on fruitful potatoes and keep the seeds of those as well as the potatoes themselves to continue.
+Eat the ones that seem to fail over time.
+So far none have shown high solanine content.

 |Hardiness||Tubers can withstand overwintering in the soil even if the soil freezes.|